irodori irodori

 ISOMURA Kazuhiro / FUJINAGA Kaoru / ITO Yukiko / YUMOTO Kahori / IWAMOTO Masako /

-(Lecturers at The Japan Foundation Japanese-Language Institute, Urawa)
+(Japanese-Language Education Specialist at the Japan Foundation Japanese-Language Institute, Urawa)

 Illustrations and activity materials

-Ebiten / SMILES FACTORY / NOMA Kozo / HATANAKA Miyuki / FUKUHARA Miwa / MATSUHASHI Tekuteku
+AOI Subaru / Ebiten /SUGIMOTO Ayako / SMILES FACTORY / NAMIUCHI Beroko / NOMA Kozo / HATANAKA Miyuki / FUKUHARA Miwa / Marblemode / MATSUHASHI Tekuteku

 Narration

-IGARASHI Yuka / KUBOTA Ryuichi / DESAKI Takuya / HORITA Tomoyuki / MIZUHARA Eri (Haikyo)
+IGARASHI Yuka / KUBOTA Ryuichi / TAKAHASHI Natsuki / DESAKI Takuya / FUKUSHIMA Takahiro / HORITA Tomoyuki / MATSUMOTO Kenta / MIZUHARA Eri (Haikyo)

 Editorial assistance